top of page

 Me

-As of October 2021, I am a postdoctoral researcher in Dr. Eddie Chang's Speech Lab at UC San Francisco.
-Here my work explores transient language impairments in neurosurgical populations, investigating patterns of speech and language errors observed in individuals undergoing resective neurosurgery both during and after surgery.
+From October 2021 to July 2024, I worked as a federally-funded postdoctoral researcher in Dr. Eddie Chang's Speech Lab at UC San Francisco.
+There my work explored transient language impairments in neurosurgical populations, investigating patterns of speech and language errors observed in individuals undergoing resective neurosurgery both during and after their procedures.

 In August 2021, I graduated with my PhD from Vanderbilt University Medical Center, studying under the mentorship of Dr. Stephen Wilson in the Language Neuroscience Lab.
 There, I focused on two distinct but closely related goals; one, to use fMRI and cutting-edge analysis techniques to uncover the neural bases of linguistic processing—both in healthy people and people with aphasia—and the other, to help to maximize life participation and psychosocial wellbeing in people living with aphasia every day.